TRI-AMDD/mpet/README.md

     params_system_XX.cfg\
     params_system_YY.cfg</i>\
     etc.
-2. Run multiple simulaiton on a cluster using `run_jobs.py`.
+2. Run multiple simulations on a cluster using `run_jobs.py`.
+The simplest way to run it, is to run the script on the login node.
 Pass the text file containing the system parameter files (e.g. `configs/parallel_configs.txt`) and the cluster arguments:
     - `-s`: scheduler type.
 Options: `slurm`, `pbs`, and `local`.
 Default is `slurm`.
     - `-t`: Maximum walltime per job (hh:mm:ss format).
 Argument is not used with a local cluster.
     - `-n`: Number of CPU cores per job.
 Argument is not used with a local cluster.